Para surfing: PSL

 The first Para Surf League contest of 2023 will be the SA Para Surf League Open, at Muizenberg Beach in Cape Town, South Africa.

-The Para Surf League and USA Surfing will hold the United States National Championships in Oceanside, CA. US Citizens competeting in this contest will be eligible for selection to the USA Surfing National Para Surf team.
+The Para Surf League and USA Surfing will hold the United States National Championships in Oceanside, CA. US Citizens competing in this contest will be eligible for selection to the USA Surfing National Para Surf team.

 The Para Surf League Open Costa Rica will take place at Playa Jaco, Garabito, Puntarenas as the third stop of the Para Surf League Series in 2023.